 We have been involved in a number of mergers and acquisitions in recent years.
 We merged with Portman Building Society in August 2007 and with Cheshire Building Society and Derbyshire Building Society in December 2008.
 In March and June 2009 we also acquired selected assets and liabilities of Dunfermline Building Society.
 In addition, we opened our first branch in the Republic of Ireland in March 2009.
 We believe these developments have added value to us improved our distribution footprint and helped to grow the membership and are a testament to our strength and our ability to provide support to other building societies.

 STRATEGY

-Our vision is to be the first choice for financial services, and to achieve this, our strategy is based on three independent themes:
+Our vision is to be the first choice for financial services, and to achieve this, our strategy is based on five strategic priorities: Modern mutual; A bigger voice; Great employer; A strong Society; and Exemplar organisation.